shimming-toolbox/shimming-toolbox/docs/source/user_section/tutorials/b0_dynamic_shimming.rst

 - Select the mask in the overlay and click the button *Input Mask*.
 CLI option: `--mask <https://shimming-toolbox.org/en/latest/cli_reference/cli.html#cmdoption-st_b0shim-dynamic-mask>`__.
 - Select a *Slice Ordering* of Ascending.
 This option will perform slice-wise shimming and select an acquisition slice order of ascending.
 Selecting Volume with perform a volume shim.
 Selecting all other options will perform a slice-wise shim.
 For more details, see CLI option: `--slices <https://shimming-toolbox.org/en/latest/cli_reference/cli.html#cmdoption-st_b0shim-dynamic-slices>`__.
 - Select a *Slice Factor* of 1 (should be the default).
 Relevant when using multi band acquisitions.
 CLI option: `--slice-factor <https://shimming-toolbox.org/en/latest/cli_reference/cli.html#cmdoption-st_b0shim-dynamic-slice-factor>`__.
-- Check the 0 and 1 *Scanner Order* check boxes.
-It means that shimming will be performed with the frequency and the linear gradients of the scanner.
+- Select the 0 and 1 *Scanner Order* checkboxes.
+Shimming will be performed with the frequency and the linear gradients of the scanner.
 In typical scanners, order 2 or higher is not compatible with dynamic shimming, due to the high inductance of the shim coils (they cannot be updated as rapidly as the gradient coils).
 CLI option: `--scanner-coil-order <https://shimming-toolbox.org/en/latest/cli_reference/cli.html#cmdoption-st_b0shim-dynamic-scanner-coil-order>`__.